asyncapi/training/VIDEO_4_SCRIPT.md

 Both initiatives share numerous similarities:

-- Contract-first philosophy
+- Contract-first philosophy, also known as API-first.
+In other words, design API first and then implement it.
-- Implementation-agnostic
+- Implementation-agnostic, it refers that is compatible with various systems.
 - Similar syntax
 - A tooling ecosystem
 - Extensible